pducolin/blog/posts/Making-of-a-blog.md

   alt: Cooking pasta by Icons8 Team from Unsplash
 ---

 What do software development and cooking have in common?
-They are both my passion.
+They are both my passions.
 They are two activities that are helping me a lot coping with Coronacene.
 Plus, if cooking have recipes and ingredients list, tech project can be documented and described in order to be reproduced.
 I recently - aka one year ago - decided to make my own blog, starting by buying my own domain.
 As soon as I found energy to actually make it, I kept track of the journey to share with others willing to ~make pasta~ create theirs.

 ## Ingredients: